MarawanYakout/SERWED/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work is licensed under the Creative Commons Attribution 4.0 International License. - see the [LICENSE](LICENSE) file for details.

 ---